Donald Henry Gaskins: Imprisonment and execution

-Gaskins was tried on one charge of murder on May 24, 1976, found guilty on May 28 and sentenced to death, which was later commuted to life in prison when the South Carolina General Assembly's 1974 ruling on capital punishment was changed to conform to the U.S. Supreme Court guidelines for the death penalty in other states.
+Gaskins was tried on one charge of murder on May 24, 1976, found guilty on May 28, and sentenced to death, which was later commuted to life in prison when the South Carolina General Assembly's 1974 ruling on capital punishment was changed to conform to the U.S. Supreme Court guidelines for the death penalty in other states.

 On September 2, 1982, Gaskins committed another murder, for which he earned the title of the "Meanest Man in America".
-While incarcerated in the high security block at the South Carolina Correctional Institution, Gaskins killed a death row inmate named Rudolph Tyner, who had received his sentence for killing an elderly couple during a bungled armed robbery of their store in Murrells Inlet, South Carolina.
+While incarcerated in the high-security block at the South Carolina Correctional Institution, Gaskins killed a death row inmate named Rudolph Tyner, who had received his sentence for killing an elderly couple during a bungled armed robbery of their store in Murrells Inlet, South Carolina.
 Gaskins was hired to commit this murder by Tony Cimo, the son of Tyner's victims.
-Cimo was initially charged with murder, but pled guilty to lesser charges and was sentenced to 8 years in prison.
-He was paroled in 1986.
+Cimo was initially charged with murder, but pleaded guilty to lesser charges of conspiracy to commit murder, concealing information from the authorities, and threatening to kill by means of explosives and was sentenced to 8 years in prison.
+Cimo began his sentence on June 24, 1983.
+He was denied parole in 1985, but was released on parole on March 24, 1986.

 Gaskins initially made several unsuccessful attempts to kill Tyner by lacing his food and drink with poison before he opted to use explosives to kill him.
 To accomplish this, Gaskins rigged a device similar to a portable radio in Tyner's cell and told Tyner this would allow them to "communicate between cells".
 When Tyner followed Gaskins's instructions to hold a speaker (laden with C-4 plastic explosive, unbeknownst to him) to his ear at an agreed time, Gaskins detonated the explosives from his cell and killed Tyner.
 He later said, "The last thing he [Tyner] heard was me laughing."
 Gaskins was tried for Tyner's murder and sentenced to death.
-It was the first time in the history of South Carolina that a white man was sentenced to death for the murder of a black man.
+It was the first time in over a century in the history of South Carolina that a white man was sentenced to death for the murder of a black man.
+The last time a white man was executed for the murder of a black person in South Carolina was when Thomas White was hanged for murdering a black man outside of a bar in 1880.
+On top of this, the last execution of a White person for the murder of a African-American person in the United States was carried out in 1944, when a white man was executed in Kansas for murdering a black man during an attempted robbery.

-While on death row, Gaskins said he committed between 100 and 110 murders, including that of Margaret "Peg" Cuttino, the 13-year-old daughter of then South Carolina State Senator James Cuttino Jr. of Sumter.
+While on death row, Gaskins said he committed between 100 and 110 murders, including that of Margaret "Peg" Cuttino, the 13-year-old daughter of then South Carolina State Senator James Cuttino Jr. of Sumter, who William Pierce was convicted of killing.
 These murders have been widely disputed and there has been no evidence to support Gaskins's statements.